cdn/KnownMastodon/README.md

 * Save and rename KnownMastodon to IdnoPlugins/Mastodon

-* You need to run ``composer install`` or ``composer update`` if you're updating in the Twitter folder so PHP Composer will download and install the dependencies. (see "Vendor" folder)
+* You need to run ``composer install`` or ``composer update`` if you're updating in the Mastodon folder so PHP Composer will download and install the dependencies. (see "Vendor" folder)

 Activate under Site Configurations—Plugins